Contact 1-800-466-1535 (250) 448-4670

 Don’t stress about finding a good online course for your goals.

-Laid out below are the 7 ingredients you’ll need to choose the best course for you.
-Remember to reach out to the school for more information where you feel need it.
-We can’t stress that enough.
+The section below lists the 7 ingredients you need to choose a good course.
+Remember to reach out to the school for more information when you need it.
+You should ask questions before you enroll.

 Let’s get into it!

 Some colleges have a page where you can see a list of their faculty.
-In this case, there’s usually a personal biography of each staff member, along with their education.
+In this case, each staff member usually has a personal biography and education details.

-A staff member’s background (their expertise, if you will) can impact your educational experience.
-Their guidance will inform a lot of your understanding of the course subject matter.
+A staff member’s background can affect your educational experience.
+That expertise can shape your understanding of the course subject matter.

 Faculty can provide you with plenty of insights and practical knowledge you need to succeed.
 They can also keep you up to date on popular trends and practices in your industry.